Glashütte Original’s “XL Moonphase” for 2024: Serenade Luna

 Most moonphase complications have an “axe blade” opening.
 A disc with two opposing circles, representing the visible part of the moon, makes a rotation every 29.5 days or so.
 As time progresses, the correct amount of moon should “peek” through the axe blade, as seen on this Roger Dubuis:

 That results in a pretty small “moon” to look at, but the new Glashutte moonphase movement has solved this problem.
-Calibre 35 uses a unique approach to provide a much larger moon display.
+Calibre 35 uses a less common approach to provide a much larger moon display.
 A rotating mother-of-pearl disc the size of the entire dial has four circles representing the unlit part of the moon:

-So, the implied “moon” nicely fills the entire height of its opening–very cool.
-But I have to express a minor pet peeve of mine: I wish there were no stars on the moonphase disc.
+The Serenade Luna looks great, but I have to express a minor pet peeve of mine: I wish there were no stars on the moonphase disc.
 That’s supposed to be the unlit part of the moon, and you can’t see stars through the unlit part of the moon!
 Alas, this is an artistic license that other brands have also taken with their moonphase watches.
 I get it; stars are cool.

 Glashutte Original Moonphase Movement Up Close